-That out of the way, let’s say something else that’s obvious but we rarely remember: very few people, when presented with the opportunity to speak to a whole room of strangers, rub their hands and do a jig of excitement.
+That out of the way, let’s remember something else: very few people get excited about speaking to a whole room of strangers.
 Shaky hands, increased heart rate and embarrassing sweating are more likely to be the immediate responses.
 Hyperventilating and nausea may be close seconds.

-Even those with tonnes of experience and who exude confidence are likely to be prone to a certain amount of networking nerves.
+Even those with plenty of experience and confidence can still feel a certain amount of networking nerves.
 It’s entirely natural, very common, and nothing you can’t overcome with the right strategy.
 Based on our experiences, we’ve pulled together our top tips for avoiding networking nerves and getting in and out of the event alive.

 #1 – Work out why you’re doing it

-Long before you arrive, make sure you are clear on why you’re going to this terrifying event in the first place.
-Chances are no one is making you (though if they are, and you can’t get out of it, find out why they want you to go), which means you are doing this voluntarily, despite the fear.
+Before you arrive, make sure you’re clear on why you’re going to the event in the first place.
+Chances are no one is making you go.
+If they are, and you can’t get out of it, find out why they want you there.
+Otherwise, you’re doing this voluntarily — even if it feels scary.
 Why did you sign up?
 What do you want to get out of it?

 Not only will this help you recommit and stay grounded while you’re at the event, but it gives you a specific task to achieve.
-Once that’s done, you can say your goodbyes and leave.
+Once you’ve reached your goal, you can say your goodbyes and leave.
 While we don’t necessarily recommend only goal-based interactions, you could decide you want to:

 - Get 20 business cards from people you don’t kno